-Thrive Coffee is a Christian Super impact investment, which means your super helps fund the great work they do while providing your with an excellent return on investment for your retirement savings.
+Thrive Farmers is a Christian Super impact investment through Sovereign’s Capital, which means your super helps fund the great work they do while providing your with an excellent return on investment for your retirement savings.

 Thrive Farmer Impact Story: Vinicio Gonzalez